St. Sebastian's College, Moratuwa: History

-Benildus was the Principal of the College from 1964 to 1973.
+Benildus was the Principal of the college from 1964 to 1973.
 He managed fundraising projects and set up a welfare office to collect funds directly from parents.
 In 1974 the college faced another financial crisis and the president's counsel Eardley Perera formed the welfare society.
 They were responsible for maintaining St. Sebastian's College as a private school.
 The financial situation improved when in 1979 the government decided to give a grant to the non-fee levying private schools.

 In 1989 principal, Brother Granville Perera started a large building project for the school and in two years sixteen primary classrooms were built.
 In March 1991 Brother Emmanuel Nicholas the Provincial Visitor introduced a Board of Governors as an advisory body to assist the administration of the college.
 President's counsel Eardley Perera was appointed as the Chairman of the Board of Governors.
 In June 1991 the Board of Governors established the School Development Society, to be in charge of financial management.
 With the cooperation of the Rev. Brothers and the Board of Governors the teachers, parents and the alumnae gathered round the college to build a three-storied classroom building and a main hall.

-St. Sebastian's College entered a new era in 2003, when Brother Henry Dissanayake, the Provincial Visitor of the De La Salle Brothers, handed over the college to the Archbishop of Colombo from April 2003.
+St. Sebastian's College entered a new era in 2003, when Brother Henry Dissanayake, the Provincial Visitor of the De La Salle Brothers, handed over the college management to the Archbishop of Colombo from April 2003.
 The college is administrated by Fr.
 Bonnie Fernandupulle, Principal, Fr.
 Sylvester Ranasinghe, Deputy Principal, and Fr.
 Pradeep Fonseka, Principal Primary department.

 Fernandupulle took over the Rectorship in 2003.
 The school functions as an 'assisted school" with substantial state funding.
 The school prepares students for Local Ordinary and Advanced Level examinations in Sinhalese and English.